MareesAT/GWA_tutorial/README.md

 ## Preparation

-###Step 1) The current set of tutorials on this GitHub page are based on a GNU/Linux-based computer, therefore:
+The current set of tutorials on this GitHub page are based on a GNU/Linux-based computer, therefore:
 - Make sure you have access to a GNU/Linux-based computer resource.
 - Create a directory where you plan to conduct the analysis.
 #### Execute the command below (copy-and-paste without the prompt: > and without the {})
 > mkdir {name_for_your_directory}
 <br />

-###Step 2) Download the files from the GitHub page
+Step 2) Download the files from the GitHub page
 - Change the directory of your Unix machine to the created directory from step 1.
 #### Execute the command below
 > cd HOME/{user}/{path/name_for_your_directory}